-How Will I Know When God's the One Who's Speaking?
+How Will I Know When God Is the One Speaking?

 "Don’t you see me standing here?"
 I wanted to ask.
 "Julie's my fiancé.
 We're getting married in June."